-Shareholders who wish to present proposals for inclusion in the Company's proxy materials for the 2022 Annual Meeting of Shareholders may do so by following the procedures prescribed in Rule 14a-8 under the Exchange Act.
-To be eligible, the Shareholder proposals must be received by our corporate secretary on or before April 2, 2022.
+Shareholders who wish to present proposals for inclusion in the Company's proxy materials for the 2023 Annual Meeting of Shareholders may do so by following the procedures prescribed in Rule 14a-8 under the Exchange Act.
+To be eligible, the Shareholder proposals must be received by our corporate secretary on or before April 10, 2023.

-Shareholders who wish to make a proposal at the 2022 Annual Meeting of Shareholders, other than one that will be included in our proxy materials, must notify us no later than June 18, 2022 (see Rule 14a-4 under the Exchange Act).
-If a Shareholder who wishes to present a proposal at the 2022 Annual Meeting of Shareholders fails to notify us by June 18, 2021, the proxies that management solicits for the meeting will confer discretionary authority to vote on the Shareholder's proposal if it is properly brought before the meeting.
+Shareholders who wish to make a proposal at the 2023 Annual Meeting of Shareholders, other than one that will be included in our proxy materials, must notify us in a timely manner, but no later than June 24, 2023.
+If a Shareholder who wishes to present a proposal at the 2023 Annual Meeting of Shareholders fails to notify us by June 24, 2022, the proxies that management solicits for the meeting will confer discretionary authority to vote on the Shareholder's proposal if it is properly brought before the meeting.